MllrB/-milestone-project-1/readme.md

 1. A short contact form allowing users to request a quotation by filling in some basic information about themselves and their requirements.

 1. A product page showcasing a couple of the products on offer and the brands available to the company.
 Each product has a logo, an image, some quick benefits to the product and a link to more information.
 There is also a request a quote button which opens a modal asking for contact information.
-I intend for this to alert the site owner to the customers interest in a particular product although this feature is not functional at present.
+I intend for this to alert the site owner to the customer's interest in a particular product although this feature is not functional at present.

 1. An About Us page displaying some information about the company and a map showing where the company is situated